Neural Networks Enhancement with Logical Knowledge: Prior Knowledge

 \subsection{Semantic of $\L$}

-The semantic of $\L$ is defined by the Neural Interpretation, which is an interpretation induced by a neural network $\N$, which is responsible for calculating the initial interpretation for the grounded atoms.

-More precisely, constants symbol are interpreted as continuous features in $\Reals$ while predicate symbols interpretation is given by $\N$.
+The semantic of $\L$ is defined in terms of an intepretation $\I$, which is a function that maps terms and grounded atoms to real values.
+More in details, constant symbols $o \in \C$ of $\L$ are interpreted as real-valued vectors and atoms as values in $[0,1]$.

+Intuitively, the vectors associated to constants represent the features of the corresponding objects in the real world, and they are given as input, while the truth values of atomic formulas are provided by a neural network.
 Since we are dealing with neural network predictions, which returns continuos values, we can not make use of classic logic.
-Indeed, the semantic of logical connectives can not be defined with the usual truth tables.
-We rely on fuzzy logic instead.
+For this reason we rely on fuzzy logic, where the truth values of atoms are mapped to values in the range $[0,1]$.